Loops on schemes and the algebraic fundamental group: A Lefschetz type theorem

 \begin{para} Let $f:X'\to X$ be as in the statement of Lemma \ref{reduction step}.
 Set $X''=X'\times_XX'$ and write $\pr_1,\pr_2:X''\ra X'$ for the two projections.
 The schemes $X'$ and $X''$ are noetherian, hence the sets of connected components $\pi_0(X')$ and $\pi_0(X'')$ are finite.
 Consider the induced maps

-This defines an \emph{oriented graph} $\Gamma=(E,V,\pr_1\times\pr_2)$: in the sense of Serre \cite{Serre 1980}, Section 2.1: The set of \emph{vertices} is $V=\pi_0(X')$, and the set of \emph{oriented edges} is $E=\pi_0(X'')$.
+This defines an \emph{oriented graph} $\Gamma=(E,V,\pr_1\times\pr_2)$ in the sense of Serre \cite{Serre 1980}, Section 2.1: the set of \emph{vertices} is $V=\pi_0(X')$, and the set of \emph{oriented edges} is $E=\pi_0(X'')$.
 The endpoints of an edge $e\in E$ are the images $v_i=\pr_i(e)$.
 The orientation is given by declaring $v_1$ as the initial vertex, and $v_2$ as the terminal vertex.
-Note that there might be edges with the same initial and terminal vertex, and also several edges with the same initial and the same terminal vertices.
-By abuse of notation, we also write $v\in \Gamma$ and $e\in\Gamma$ to denote vertices and edges of the graph, if there is no risk of confusion.
-A morphism $f:\Gamma\ra \Gamma'$ between oriented graphs comprises compatible maps $V\ra V'$ and $E\ra E'$.
-We simply say that $f$ is a \emph{map of oriented graphs}.
+We usually write $X'_v\subset X'$ and $X''_e\subset X''$ for the connected components corresponding to a vertex $v$ and an edge $e$.